Use of Water Additives in Controlling Bushfires - Information Guide

 5. How do the additives work?

-Bushfire foams were developed in the mid-1980s.
-The foam lowers the surface tension of the water, which assists in the wetting and saturation of carbonaceous fuels with water.
+Bushfire foams were developed in the mid-1980s for fighting bushfires.
+Bushfire foam lowers the surface tension of the water, which assists in the wetting and saturation of carbonaceous fuels with water.
 This aids fire suppression and can prevent re-ignition.
-Depending on the ratio of foam concentrate to water, a blanket of air-filled foam bubbles can be layered over an object to help stop it catching fire.
-Because bushfire foam is still predominantly water it generally evaporates quickly, which makes it unsuitable
+Depending on the ratio of foam concentrate to water, a blanket of air-filled foam bubbles can be layered over the surface of an object to try and stop it catching fire.
+Because bushfire foam is still predominantly water it generally evaporates quickly, which makes it unsuitable for some conditions.

-Water enhancers are created by mixing polymers with water.
-The product can absorb large volumes of water which creates a clear gel-like substance, similar to jelly.
+Water enhancers are created by mixing polymers in the form of dry powder with water.
+The powder can absorb large volumes of water which creates a clear substance, similar to jelly.
 Like bushfire foams, water enhancers can either be applied directly to the fire or used to coat vegetation and other surfaces to minimise the chance of them catching fire.
-Unlike bushfire foams water enhancers don't evaporate readily, enabling them to be used further in front of a threatening fire as they stay in place for
+Unlike bushfire foams, water enhancers don't evaporate readily, enabling them to be used further in front of a threatening fire as they stay in place for longer.

 Some retardants when heated also release non-flammable carbon dioxide, which displaces the oxygen around the retardant and stops the fuels from igniting.